Submissions

 - JEL Codes

-- Title page: This document contains full authorship information and will not be shared with reviewers.
-It must include:
+- Title page: When submitting the article, authors must also include this document called the “title page,” which contains complete information about the authors and will not be shared with reviewers.
+This document must include: Article title

 - Institutional affiliation (institution, city, country)